-- (1) An AMO shall have an Accountable Manager acceptable to the Authority, with Corporate authority for ensuring that all the necessary resources are available to support the AMO approval. - (2) The AMO shall have qualified Personnel with proven competence in Civil aviation available and serving in the following positions or their equivalent- - (a) Base Maintenance Manager; - (b) Line Maintenance Manager; - (c) Workshop Manager; and - (d) Quality Manager. - (3) For the purpose of Sub regulation (2) "competence in civil aviation" means that an individual has a technical qualification and management experience acceptable to the Authority for the position served. - (4) The Authority may approve positions, other than those listed in subregulation (2) if the AMO is able to show that it can perform the approved functions safely under the direction of fewer or different categories of management personnel due to the size of the AMO.
+- (1) An AMO shall have an accountable manager acceptable to the Authority and shall ensure that all the necessary resources are available to support the AMO approval. - (2) The AMO shall have qualified personnel with proven competence in civil aviation available and serving in the following positions or their equivalent-

-- (5) The AMO shall make temporal arrangements to ensure continuity of supervision of its functions if maintenance is conducted in the absence of any required management Personnel. - (6) A person serving in a required management position in an AMO shall not serve in a similar position in any other AMO unless exemption is issued by the Authority.
+- (a) base maintenance manager; - (b) line maintenance manager; - (c) workshop manager; and - (d) quality manager. - (3) For the purpose of sub regulation (2) "competence in civil aviation" means that an individual has a technical qualification and management experience acceptable to the Authority for the position served. - (4) The Authority may approve positions, other than those listed in sub-regulation (2), if the AMO is able to show that it can perform the approved functions safely under the direction of fewer or different categories of management personnel due to the size of the AMO. - (5) The AMO shall make arrangements to ensure continuity of supervision of its functions if maintenance is conducted in the absence of any required management Personnel. - (6) A person serving in a required management position in an AMO shall not serve in a similar position in any other AMO unless exemption is issued by the Authority.

-21. Qualification and responsibility of Personnel.
+21. Qualifications and responsibility of Personnel.